 - If the estate is expensive to run

 - If you want to move to a different region

-- Additionally, it can also take you months and year on to find a perfect buyer or a place to relocate.
+- Additionally, it can also take you months to find a buyer or a place to relocate.

-- Downsizing also forces you to let go of your familiar and longstanding residence, a circumstance that might be an emotional stressor to some people and even their own household.
+- Downsizing also forces you to leave what your familiar and longstanding family home, a situation that might be stressful for some people and even their family members.

 2. Ask Your Friends and Family for Financial Help

-- However, in as much as that sounds like the prime deal, it is not as straightforward and can lead to potential complications in the future.
-For example–If your son or daughter were to buy the home, and is then declared bankrupt, you could be evicted since you are only a tenant or renting.
+- However, in as much as that sounds like the best deal, it’s not as straightforward and can lead to potential complications in the future.
+For example; if your son or daughter were to purchase the home, and is then declared bankrupt, you could be evicted since you’re only a tenant.

 3. Use Your Savings & Other Investments

 If so, consider using these first, and postpone taking out an equity release.
-However, in as much as you might be desperate for the cash, always make sure you provide and keep aside an emergency supply for life’s essentials and for you to be assured with adequate amount behind you in the bank.
+As much as you might be desperate for the cash, always make sure you keep aside an emergency fund for life’s essentials and for you to feel secure with adequate funds in the bank.